Eric-Jalal/OpenGameServer/README.md

+Note: due to some legal issues and the current studios using the engine developed internally for them, I'm unable to release the same code base here.
+Therefore a new revision with certain changes/differences with we have already sold as a closed source must be developed and get open sourced here.
+Unfortunately I am very busy at the moment with other projects at until end of 2025.
+Will update this repo beginning of 2026 with a new version.
+Currently I need front-end developer/designers contributors for this project as we need some UI for management dashboard.
+If you were interested please drop me a line at my LinkedIn message or email.

 Below is the data that you can adapt to your GitHub repository by forking this repo.
 It explains the project’s motivation, architecture, setup instructions, and extension points for future maintainers.

 #### Motivation